CyberSource/cybersource-rest-client-dotnet/docs/PlansApi.md

 <a name="createplan"></a>
 # **CreatePlan**
-> InlineResponse201 CreatePlan (CreatePlanRequest createPlanRequest)
+> CreatePlanResponse CreatePlan (CreatePlanRequest createPlanRequest)

 Create a Plan